 JUDGES' JUROR EXCUSAL TEST

-Take the California test for judges for handling hardship, cause and peremptory challenges.
+Take the California training course for judges for handling hardship, cause and peremptory challenges.
 A free CJER Online Course by the California Center for Judicial Education and Research uses a simulation format to provide legal and tactical information about handling hardship, cause, and peremptory challenges with prospective jurors in the context of a felony trial.
-Click "Launch the Course" when you arrive at the site.
 See how judges are trained, and check out what you would do.

 Reports are provided about jury trial innovations designed to help jurors understand the trial better and to improve juror comprehension, performance, and satisfaction such as question-asking, note-taking, and annonymous juries.